spbrogan/edk2-staging/Readme-RFC.md

 ## RFC and Misc TODOs:

-- CmockaHostUnitTestPkg, UefiHostTestPkg, and UefiHostUnitTestPkg should move to their own repo
+- CmockaHostUnitTestPkg, UefiHostTestPkg, and UefiHostUnitTestPkg should move to their own repo.
+Currently suggest that this be [edk2-test](https://github.com/tianocore/edk2-test)

 - UefiHostFuzzTestCasePkg
   - Should move these into their packages as described for test cases and stubs.